the-teachingRSE-project/competencies/competencies.md

 -->

 #### \${DOMAIN}-RSE
-While software is the common focus of all RSEs, there will be RSEs that have specialised in the intricacies of one particular research domain, such as medical RSEs, digital humanities RSEs, or physics RSEs.
+While software is the common focus of all RSEs, there will be RSEs that have additionally specialised in the intricacies of one particular research domain, such as medical RSEs, digital humanities RSEs, or physics RSEs.
 This can often serve as a base domain for RSE specialisation as in @subsec:examplemaster.

 #### Data-focused RSE
-RSEs working at the flourishing intersection between data science and RSE.
+These are RSEs working at the flourishing intersection between data science and RSE.
-They are skilled in cleaning data and/or running data analyses and can help researchers in setting up their analysis pipeline and/or \ac{RDM} solutions.
+They are additionally skilled in cleaning data and/or running data analyses and can help researchers in setting up their analysis pipeline and/or \ac{RDM} solutions.
 When the field requires research on sensitive data or information, e.g., patient information in medicine, this RSE should have knowledge about secure transfer methods and/or ways to anonymise the data.